-Westmoreland Station Existing Conditions at Improvement Locations astbound and strian sign for
+astbound and strian sign for

 Replace non-standard sign with W11-2 sign from MUTCD.
 Sign should be retro-reflective for increased nighttime visibility.
-The sign panel shall be diamondshaped instead of having an image of a diamond-shaped sign on a rectangular panel. driver respect as legitimate pedestrian sign. this location to new crosswalk as described above
+The sign panel shall be diamondshaped instead of having an image of a diamond-shaped sign on a rectangular panel. driver respect as legitimate as described above